GreenTF/NSModTemplate/README.md

 # NSModTemplate
-A template repository for Northstar mods
+A template repository for Northstar mods with a ~~mostly~~ pre-configured github action for publishing to Thunderstore

 ## Usage
 <ol>